advanced-security/dismiss-alerts/README.md

 ## High Level Architecture

 The `suppressions[]` object in the sarif is used to create a list of suppressed alerts.
 The API's are used to retrieve a list of already dismissed alerts.
 These two lists are mapped using the alert identifier (rule and location).
 A comparison is done between these lists and any alert that has not already been dismissed is updated with a PATCH request using the `github/alertUrl` property.
-The alert `state` is updated to `dismissed` with the `dismissed reason` being `won't fix`.
+The alert `state` is updated to `dismissed` with the `dismissed reason` being `won't fix` and the `dismissed comment` being `Suppressed via SARIF`.
+Vice versa, any alerts that are dismissed with a comment `Suppressed via SARIF` in the Code Scanning UI are re-opened, if they are no longer marked as suppressed in the SARIF file.

 ## Getting Started

 CodeQL populates the `suppression` property in its SARIF output based on the results of `alert-suppression` queries.
-A user can provide their own custom alert-suppression query, or use the ones that we provide (//lgtm or //codeql style comments).
+A user can provide their own custom alert-suppression query, or use the ones that we provide (`//lgtm` or `//codeql` style comments).

 ### Example - CodeQL